The Taylor Swift effect: 'Miss Americana is turning Travis Kelce into America’s sweetheart'

 The co-host of a popular Taylor Swift-themed podcast concedes that not all the pop star’s fans are as football-savvy as she is.

 What they found was that Kelce was more extroverted than many of Swift’s exes.
-How many of Swift’s previous suitors ?
-Or with a six-liter bottle of champagne?
+How many of Swift’s previous suitors have ever taught an NBA All-Star to chug a beer?
+Or hosed down Las Vegas clubbers with a six-liter bottle of Champagne?

 “This is a guy who likes to be the center of the party,” Adams said, “and she’s never really dated anyone like that.”